cloudposse/docs/content/design-decisions/0002-infrastructure-integration-testing.md

 The problem with using a general purpose tool like `make` is that it is overloading the purpose of the tool: task running.
 We would need to develop our own testing framework and methodology on top of it, which is not our core competency or business differentiator.

-Also, `make` is not a well understood language by developers because a `Makefile` is basically templated shell scrits, so the execution flow is awkward.
+Also, `make` is not a well understood language by developers because a `Makefile` is basically templated shell scripts, so the execution flow is awkward.

 We love `make` and will continue to use it.
 In fact, we should use it to call our test-suite, just the `Makefile` itself should not be our test-suite.